SafeSide for Youth Services

 Virtual Office Hours

-Interact with Dr. Pisani, the SafeSide team in brief monthly Q&A video calls.
+Interact with Dr. Pisani, the SafeSide team, and other subscribers in brief monthly Q&A video calls.

-Anyone on your leadership or service teams can ask questions, request feedback, and share experiences with others who are applying the same framework in their practices.
+Anyone on your leadership or service teams can ask questions, request feedback, and share experiences with others around the world who are applying the same framework in their practices.

 Stay current with evolving best practices, regulations, and research in youth suicide prevention.